 Making a diagnosis

-Unlike some cancers where diagnosis can be difficult, a simple fine needle biopsy can often lead to the diagnosis of mast cell tumor.
+Unlike some cancers where a diagnosis can be difficult, a simple fine needle biopsy can often lead to the diagnosis of mast cell tumor.
 From there, however, determining the grade or stage of this worrisome tumor becomes more complicated.
 Your veterinarian will discuss surgery to remove the tumor and then a histopathological assessment including special staining and sometimes special blood tests.
 There have been dramatic improvements in how we classify mast cell tumors.
 These dramatic improvements are allowing veterinary surgeons and oncologists to provide very specific advice for your dog when a mast cell tumor is diagnosed.

 Treatment for Mast Cell Tumors in Dogs

 Treatment varies depending on the location of the tumor.
 Surgery is often performed and then based upon additional testing, additional therapies might be indicated.
-Additional therapy to help prevent recurrence can be critical to extending your dog’s high quality life when a high grade or malignant mast cell tumor is diagnosed.
+Additional therapy to help prevent recurrence can be critical to extending your dog’s high-quality life when a high grade or malignant mast cell tumor is diagnosed.

 What is a Typical Prognosis for Mast Cell Tumors in Dogs?

 Prognosis varies with mast cell tumors but remember that more than 50% of mast cell tumors stay local and do not spread.
-Removing an ear (the flap part or pinnae) as an example, might seem extreme but it can cure your dog.
+Removing an ear (the flap part or pinnae) as an example might seem extreme but it can cure your dog.
 The advances in describing or classifying mast cell tumors and the corresponding treatments that are available are truly amazing.
 Talk to your family veterinarian about your closest veterinary oncologist.
-It is very impressive how modern veterinary medicine can really help our dogs when a diagnosis like mast cell tumor or mast cell disease is made.
+It is very impressive how modern veterinary medicine can really help our dogs when a diagnosis like a mast cell tumor or mast cell disease is made.